 You've said that you were "raised by movies."
 How has this impacted your working process and what you produce?
 And how (if at all) is watching movies related to your thoughts on the relationship between your work and your hobbies or in this case, childhood pastimes?

-Film and movies have always been important to me - I was a little sheltered and didn’t have cable growing up, so I watched a lot of VHS’s then DVD’s and would exchange with friends at school to widen my access.
+Film and movies have always been important to me — I was a little sheltered and didn’t have cable growing up, so I watched a lot of VHSs and DVDs, and would exchange with friends at school to widen my access.
 I love talking shop with people about what they’ve watched, what they take away from it.
 I have many fantastic friendships based solely on talking movies.
 Like all the arts, there is a robust vocabulary to learn, and being American it’s especially important to understand the history of film and its impact on politics.

 Does it also impact the ways that you look, and the ways that you look at how you are looking?

 I went to grad school and I was a painter when I went in.
-A lot of painters talk about a feeling a historical weight.
+A lot of painters talk about feeling a historical weight.
 Like the weight of the canvas.
 And of picking up the brush and feeling how heavy it is.
-It's like everything you're doing you're kind of talking about something else or talking to someone else or having a dialogue that stretches back for hundreds of years across peoples and places.
-The same is true with video and film to a lesser sense.
+It's like everything you're doing you're talking about something else, or talking to someone else, or having a dialogue that stretches back for hundreds of years across peoples and places.
+The same is true with video and film.
 You're speaking in a vocabulary.
 You set up a shot and you're like, “oh, this is sorta like an Antonioni," like super wide, landscape, and stark.
 It's that sort of thing, you're always dialoguing with things you've seen before.
 There's this concept of chunking, where every concept is made up of lots of smaller concepts and even those smaller concepts have lots of things nested inside of them.
 It's the same thing with images, too.